How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 Grantmakers are usually looking for a specific cause or subject to fund, so always make sure to thoroughly read what the grantmaker is interested in understanding.
 Ensure that it’s relevant to your organization’s mission before applying.

-Pro tip: Never compromise your mission or beliefs in order to get any kind of funding.
+Pro tip: Never compromise your mission or beliefs to get any kind of funding.

 3. Data Yet Again